 Despite the temperature and disc concerns, 5am training does offer a genuine physiological advantage for one specific goal: fat oxidation.

 The cortisol awakening response creates a hormonal environment that favors fat mobilization.
 Cortisol increases lipolysis (the breakdown of stored fat for fuel), and morning exercise amplifies this effect.
 Hackney and Walz (2013, PMID 29019089) found that morning exercise can enhance the cortisol response and promote a favorable substrate utilization pattern for fat burning, particularly in a fasted state.
+The mechanism is straightforward: cortisol mobilizes free fatty acids into circulation, and contracting muscles preferentially oxidize them when glycogen stores are modestly depleted after an overnight fast.

 Edinburgh and colleagues (2019, PMID 31321428) specifically examined fasted versus fed morning exercise and found that skipping breakfast before exercise created a more negative 24-hour energy balance in healthy adults β€” suggesting that fasted early morning training, when tolerated, may support fat loss goals more effectively than fed morning training.
 This effect is meaningful for moderate-intensity sessions (40–60% of maximum oxygen uptake) but becomes harder to sustain as session intensity increases.
+At vigorous intensities, the body shifts toward carbohydrate oxidation and the fasted-state advantage shrinks.

 The practical protocol for fat-focused 5am training: keep the session at moderate intensity (comfortable conversation pace or just above), train in a fasted or lightly fasted state if well-tolerated, and ensure adequate protein at the first post-workout meal to support muscle protein synthesis.
 This approach leverages the cortisol and fat oxidation peak without pushing cold muscles into high-intensity territory.
+Vitale and Weydahl (2017, PMID 31938759) add a relevant observation: the morning cortisol-amplification effect is more pronounced in individuals who train at a consistent morning time for multiple weeks, as circadian entrainment strengthens the hormonal response.
+In other words, the fat oxidation advantage of 5am training compounds over time, which is another argument for consistency over sporadic long sessions.

 Building the 5am Habit: Night-Before Protocol